Memorial held for cheerleading coach found dead in SW Miami-Dade home

 WEST MIAMI-DADE, FLA.
 (WSVN) - It was a celebration of life and a call for answers, as loved ones gathered to remember a beloved South Florida cheerleading coach.

-Dozens of friends and family of Joany Lobo, or “Jojo,” came together at Tamiami Park in honor of the 39-year-old, Saturday night.
+Dozens of friends and family of Joany Lobo — or “Jojo,” as he was known — came together at Tamiami Park in honor of the 39-year-old, Saturday night.

 Miami-Dade Police officer doing a welfare check found Lobo’s body inside his Southwest Miami-Dade home on Aug.
 2 after concerned family members had not heard from him.